🔴 Trump Hammers Portland: ANTIFA is a Terrorist Organization that Must be Crushed 2025-09-29 18:06

 I think he has his own personality.

-Yeah, but he he handle.
+Yeah, but he Andel.

-All right, bring it back up.
+Something like, all right, bring it back up.

-I gotta read the question again.
+I got to read the question again.

-Considering that star do you think the UK is still redeemable?
+Considering that Star, do you think the UK is still redeemable?

 This rating is in the negatives despite the high influx of Muslim immigrants.